beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/domains.md

 You'll add a CNAME subdomain of `www` within your `example.com` zone, and set its value to `pi1f6fddqd0dje.cloudfront.net`.

-Please note: Begin does not presently verify you have correctly completed this step, so you may want to use a service like [DNS Checker](https://dnschecker.org/) to validate your changes.
+> Note: Begin does not presently verify you have correctly completed this step, so you may want to use a service like [DNS Checker](https://dnschecker.org/) to validate your changes.

 ## Mapping naked domains